 However, its effectiveness is also one of its major disadvantages.

-As such, it pays to exercise caution and only spray directly onto the weeds, avoiding the soil as much as possible.
+As such, it pays to exercise caution and only spray the homemade weed killer directly onto the weeds, avoiding the soil and grass as much as possible to limit damage to the soil and grass.

-You’ll also benefit from waiting for a calm day before you spray your weed killer.
-If a breeze takes hold as you’re spraying, it could transfer your weed killer onto your regular plants and kill those too.
+You’ll also benefit from waiting for a calm day before you spray your homemade weed killer.
+If a breeze takes hold as you’re spraying, it could transfer your homemade weed killer onto your regular plants / grass and kill those plants / grass too.

 When it reacts with heat from the sun, the citric acid in lemons works well at burning weeds away